 Pull a Cinderella.
 Conduct the most thorough cleaning of your pantry and cupboards that you have ever done.
 Start by taking absolutely everything off the shelves and vacuuming them.
 Make sure to get all the cracks where flour or other food bits might be hiding.
 If you have contact paper lining the shelves, remove it (you can put new stuff on later).
 Use a rag and some hot sudsy water to do the rest of the cleaning.

 Kill weevils with cold.
 To avoid future problems with weevils, it is advisable to freeze your food.
 You can do this to flour, oats, cookies, corn meal, grits, whatever.
 If you have the space in your freezer, you should just keep the stuff in there full time.
 If you have a small freezer and can’t afford the space, set the freezer as cold as it gets and leave the food in there for at least four days.
 That will kill any eggs, larvae, or weevils.
+Also, that’s an added 4 days of shelf life!

 Kill weevils with heat.
 If you don’t feel like freezing everything, a little heat exposure will accomplish the same thing.
 Spread your food or seeds thinly on a baking sheet, preheat the oven to 120°F, and leave it in there for 1 hour.
 If you’re impatient, you can do 130°F for ½ hour.
 If you want to use the microwave, spread the stuff on a glass dish or plate, and run it for 5 minutes.
 Keep in mind that if you are heating seeds for gardening, the heat may destroy the seed’s chances for germination.
 Also, don’t heat fine-grained things, like flour, in case of combustion.

 Further weevil prevention.
 Start by cleaning the cupboards and pantry regularly.
 If you spill something, clean it up immediately and thoroughly.
 In the pantry and cupboards, you may want to consider sealing any shelving cracks with caulk to keep food from getting trapped down there in the future.
 Buy your goods in smaller amounts that you can use quickly.
 Rotate your stock and don’t mix new food with old.
 Finally, store all of your perishables in tight-lidded glass, tin, steel, or plastic containers.
+If you have limited cupboard space, Rubbermaid modular containers (sold at Amazon) may be a good plan.

 Control Weevils with Pyrethrins